IBD Scholarship

 • Why do you strive for academic success?

-• How do you strive to sustain an optimal level of wellness?
+• How do you maintain an optimal level of wellness?

-• What are our personal and academic goals?
+• What are your personal and academic goals?

 • How do you inspire others through community and school involvement?